Material supplied to fulfill a Purchase Order (PO) with SPM must be in accordance with the quality clauses specified for each line item on the PO.

 Records of manufacturing and inspection demonstrating objective compliance with contract requirements shall be retained by the Supplier for a minimum period following completion / termination of the order.
 Records and materials must be identified by lot, batch or serial number, as appropriate.
 Unless otherwise specified on the PO, the minimum retention period is five (5) years.
 The Supplier agrees to supply such records to SPM upon request.

-Material certificates and Certificate of Conformance are required, in accordance with the P.O. or drawing, and must accompany each shipment.
+Material certificates are required in accordance with the P.O. or drawing and must accompany each shipment.
 Material certificates must identify the complete specification, properties and chemical composition of the material.
 Records and materials must be identified by lot, batch or serial number, as appropriate.
+A Certificate of Conformance may be used in lieu of a material cert only with prior consent from SPM.

 The Supplier shall clearly identify those items that have a specific shelf life.
 The date of manufacture and/or expiry date must be visibly marked on the item.
 Special handling or storage requirements (e.g., storage temperature) shall be clearly marked on the item, or included in accompanying documents.